-Media kits have been replaced by the data-driven, highly customized products, services, and content we produce for our increasingly sophisticated CDMO partners.
+Media kits have been replaced by the data-driven, highly customized products, services, and content we produce for our increasingly sophisticated life science partners.

 Media Kits Reflect Outdated Marketing Tactics

-Media kits used to be great when buying magazine ads, website banner ads, and eblasts were the only ways CDMOs could reach our audience.
-But CDMOs are much more sophisticated now when it comes to who they want to reach, how they want to reach them, and what they want to reach them with.
+Media kits used to be great when buying magazine ads, website banner ads, and eblasts were the only ways companies could reach our audience.
+But companies are much more sophisticated now regarding who they want to reach, how they want to reach them, and what they want to reach them with.

 Vanity marketing metrics like banner ad impressions and email open rates have been replaced with a need for more advanced buyer engagement data.

 That said, if you want to determine the CPL of a banner ad campaign, we do have a one-pager explaining general audience demographics and a rate card.
-But keep in mind that demographic information isn’t nearly as important as engagement.
+But remember that demographic information isn’t nearly as important as engagement.
 Plus, we don't sell things like standalone display ads, one-off webinars, or a short series of eblasts.
-That's because we know those short bursts of marketing activity are not an effective way to fill capacity for our CDMO partners.
+That's because we know those short bursts of marketing activity are not an effective way to engage your target audience.

 Even if we did sell one-off marketing campaigns based on our circulation, that circulation information is constantly changing – that’s because we keep our subscription lists clean and current.
 We remove readers who have not engaged in any content within the last 18 months, and we add new readers daily who are engaging in content.